PrynAI/AgenticAI-QuantitativeAnalysisSystem/README.md

 ## Why This Project Matters

-This repository is not just about stock analysis.
-It demonstrates several engineering patterns that are directly relevant to AI platform and applied AI roles.
+This repository demonstrates several engineering patterns that are directly relevant to AI platform and applied AI roles.

 - **Agent orchestration**: decomposing analysis into specialist roles instead of using one generic model call
 - **Production-oriented API design**: returning `202 Accepted` plus a durable job id instead of holding open a long HTTP request